hello!

 Do you do therapy virtually or in-person?

 Both!
 I work with a few practices with offices around Manhattan, but I see clients via HIPAA compliant Zoom as well.
 I love doing both and they both have their place in treatment.
+My in-person office is in NYC, and I am licensed in New Jersey and New York.

 When and where do sessions take place?